The Macartney embassy to China 1793-94

 Macartney had stressed the importance of dignified behavior and smart appearance.
 They had expected some interest in these strange barbarian people but the main reaction was of derision.
 Ordinary Chinese people greeted them with guffaws not hurrays.
 The tight trousers and powdered wigs made them look ridiculous to Chinese eyes; such features were only seen among clowns and devils on the stage.
 They should have gone some way to adopt Chinese ways while in China.
 The black boy servant they had hired at Manilla was a particular cause of astonishment.

 The embassy was bewildered by the speed of the Imperial postal service.
 In Europe a letter would take about ten times longer to travel the same distance.
 Specially bred horses were held at stations, up to 100 at each one.
-Horses had small bells in their harness so the next station was in readiness before arrival.
-An Imperial letter could travel at 150 miles a day - only ten days from Beijing to Guangzhou.
+Horses had small bells in their harnesses so the next station was in readiness before arrival.
+An Imperial letter could travel at 150 miles a day - only ten days to go from Beijing to Guangzhou.
 It was this efficient and world-leading method of communication that kept the vast Chinese Empire together.

 The embassy was amazed by the sheer number of army/militia personnel that they saw.
 China’s military preparedness was studied and recorded.
 The Emperor had issued a command that every bridge they passed under should have military personnel on display.
 The effect did not stand up to close scrutiny, some of the ‘armor’ was just painted wood and discipline was lacking.
 The cannons were particularly poor, no match for improved European versions.
 Their weaponry was considered little better than pitchforks.
 As for the navy, Macartney was confident that just two frigates could pulverize the whole Chinese navy, and so it was to prove.
 China would be easy to conquer but hard to hold due to the sheer numbers of people.